lelylan/api-proxy/README.md

 ## Contributing

 Fork the repo on github and send a pull requests with topic branches.
 This repo does not contain any test.
-If you wish to provide specs to your contribution let us know to say thanks.
+If you wish to provide specs to your contribution let us know to say thank you.

-### Running specs

-        $ npm install
-        $ npm test

 ## Coding guidelines